fedi-e2ee/public-key-directory-specification/Specification.md

    messages old (rounded up to the nearest whole number).
 Public Key Directories **MUST NOT** reject messages newer than this threshold on basis of staleness.
-3. To tolerate large transaction volumes in a short window of time, the chosen Merkle root **MUST** be at least in the most recent N/2 messages (for N currently accepted Protocol Messages).
+3. To tolerate large transaction volumes in a short window of time, the chosen Merkle root **MUST** be at least in the most recent N/2 messages (for N currently accepted Protocol Messages), rounded down.
 Public Key Directories **MAY** reject these messages due to staleness, especially if the Directory isn't experiencing significant throughput, or if an Actor submits multiple Protocol Messages tied to a Merkle root too old to satisfy rule 2.

 For example: When attempting to insert the 1,000,001th record, this means there are currently 1,000,000 accepted Protocol Messages stored in the Public Key Database.
 The 1,000,000th record is preferred (by rule 1 above).